basho/basho_docs/content/riak/kv/3.0.6/using/repair-recovery/errors.md

 enif_send: env==NULL on non-SMP VM/usr/lib/riak/lib/os_mon-2.2.9/priv/bin/memsup: Erlang has closed. | Riak's Erlang VM is built with SMP support and if Riak is started on a non-SMP system, an error like this one is logged.
 This is commonly seen in virtualized environments configured for only one CPU core. exit with reason bad return value: {error,eaddrinuse} in context start_error | An error like this example can occur when another process is already bound to the same address as the process being started is attempting to bind to.
 Use operating system tools like `netstat`, `ps`, and `lsof` to determine the root cause for resolving this kind of errors; check for existence of stale  `beam.smp` processes. exited with reason: eaddrnotavail in gen_server:init_it/6 line 320 | An error like this example can result when Riak cannot bind to the addresses specified in the configuration.
-In this case, you should verify HTTP and Protocol Buffers addresses in `app.config` and ensure that the ports being used are not in the privileged (1-1024) range as the `riak` user will not have access to such ports. gen_server riak_core_capability terminated with reason: no function clause matching orddict:fetch('riak@192.168.2.2', []) line 72 | Error output like this example can indicate that a previously running Riak node with an original `-name` value in `vm.args` has been modified by simply changing the value in `vm.args` and not properly through `riak-admin cluster replace`.
+In this case, you should verify HTTP and Protocol Buffers addresses in `app.config` and ensure that the ports being used are not in the privileged (1-1024) range as the `riak` user will not have access to such ports. gen_server riak_core_capability terminated with reason: no function clause matching orddict:fetch('riak@192.168.2.2', []) line 72 | Error output like this example can indicate that a previously running Riak node with an original `-name` value in `vm.args` has been modified by simply changing the value in `vm.args` and not properly through `riak admin cluster replace`.
 ** Configuration error: [FRAMEWORK-MIB]: missing context.conf file => generating a default file | This error is commonly encountered when starting Riak Enterprise without prior [SNMP]({{<baseurl>}}riak/kv/3.0.6/using/reference/snmp) configuration.
 RPC to 'node@example.com' failed: {'EXIT', {badarg, [{ets,lookup, [schema_table,<<"search-example">>], []} {riak_search_config,get_schema,1, [{file,"src/riak_search_config.erl"}, {line,69}]} ...| This error can be caused when attempting to use Riak Search without first enabling it in each node's `app.config`.
 See the [configuration files][config reference] documentation for more information on enabling Riak Search.